Kevin Harvick Incorporated: Truck No. 8 history

 The No. 8 truck originally ran as a third truck in 2009 for four races as the No. 2.
 In 2009, Ryan Newman and Harvick finished with four top fives in the four starts, with Harvick winning in Martinsville.

 Kevin Harvick, Inc. signed Nelson Piquet Jr. to drive this truck Full Time in 2011.
 Nelson will be running NASCAR Rookie of the Year.
-This is one of the first times the 8 truck has run since 1997 when Joe Nemechek's brother John Nemechek was killed.
+This is one of the first times the No. 8 truck has run since 1997 when Joe Nemechek's brother John Nemechek was killed.
 In 2011, Piquet ran full-time with sponsors Qualcomm, Autotrac, Bozzano, Jontex and others.
 Piquet would finish 10th in his inaugural NASCAR season, but came runner up to Joey Coulter for rookie of the year honors.
 This truck was bought out by Eddie Sharp Racing for 2012.